obiwanskywalkr/odin-recipes/README.md

-# odin-recipes
+# Recipes

-A simple recipe website to employ basic HTML syntax and to practice using git and GitHub.
+A simple recipe website built with only HTML.

+The goal of this project was to employ basic HTML syntax and practice using git and GitHub.